 The remuneration of network managers listed above is entirely variable, insofar as they serve the company as self-employed outside collaborators (agency contracts).
-Despite its variable nature, however, the remuneration of these managers is broken down into a recurrent component representing the stable and ordinary portion of remuneration, and a non-recurrent component designed to serve as an incentive, and equivalent, for the most part, to the variable component of remuneration.
+Despite its variable nature, however, the remuneration of these managers is broken down into a recurrent component representing the stable and

 It must also be pointed out that even in the case of these managers, the distinction between the two components of remuneration is established in advance, taking due account of the Bank's situation in terms of assets, revenues and liquidity, together with the terms and conditions (so-called "gates") regulating entitlement to incentives and bonuses and barring access to some or all of the same, if left unmet.
 The portion of remuneration represented by the incentive is not subject to any guaranteed minimum amount, and may, in fact, be deferred and even recovered by the company (malus or claw-back systems).
 Moreover, incentivising mechanisms are structured so as not to give rise to conflicts with the best interests of customers, with a view to ensuring that customers are treated with the utmost correctness and propriety, and, consequently avoid any and all related legal and reputational risks for the Bank.
 These mechanisms are therefore structured both to protect the bank's assets against capital stability risks, and to promote the propriety and correctness of operations so as to better serve the customer's interests.
 Furthermore, in case managers remarkably achieve all objectives, the aforesaid system of incentives and bonuses may determine for them a ratio in excess of 1:1 of the variable to fixed component of remuneration.
-The remuneration structure, on the whole, is fruit of the steady growth underway in the financial advice and private banking sectors, with Banca Generali as one of the main players, with top levels of per-capita productivity in terms of net inflows, both total inflows and inflows from managed and insurance products.
+The remuneration structure, on the whole, is a direct consequence of the steady growth underway in the financial advice and private banking sectors, with Banca Generali as one of the main players, with top levels of per-capita productivity in terms of net inflows, both total inflows and inflows from managed and insurance products.